ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 The tool can be run at two different points during the offseason.

-## Option 1 — National Signing Day (Recommended)
+## Option 1 — National Signing Day

 Only players currently on your roster are renumbered.

-Incoming recruits and transfers added after National Signing Day will receive jersey numbers using the game's default assignment logic.
+This gives returning players priority over incoming players.
+Incoming recruits and transfers added after National Signing Day will receive jersey numbers using the game's default assignment logic unless you run the tool again.

-**Advantages**

-- Fewer jersey changes
-- Better continuity between seasons
-- Faster processing

----

 ## Option 2 — Preseason Week

-The entire roster is renumbered, including:

-- Returning players
-- Incoming freshmen
-- New transfers

-This produces the most consistent roster because every player is evaluated using the same numbering rules.
+The entire roster is renumbered including returning players, transfers, and incoming freshmen.
+Waiting to run until this week would give incoming transfers/freshman priority, as the game's default number assignment logic will have already filled them into available preferred numbers.

 ---